There are two different types of long-term memory:

-Implicit, or procedural, memory refer to unconscious memories, where a person can't necessarily verbalize them.
+Implicit memory, or procedural memory, refers to unconscious memories, ones that a person can't necessarily verbalize.
 These include things such as how to ride a bike or how to tie a shoe.

-Psychologists have found that a person can show what is stored in their implicit memories, through the use of a technique called priming.
-Priming means giving some kinds of limited clues, which activate unconscious memories, and bring them up to the forefront, so we can see what they are.
+Psychologists have found that a person can show what is stored in their implicit memories through the use of a technique called priming.
+Priming means giving some limited clues, which activate unconscious memories and bring them up to the forefront, so we can see what they are.

-If you're shown a list of words that would also include the word "chair."
-So things like table, pen, desk and chair, and, later on, you're asked to provide a word that starts with the letters, "ch," then you're very likely to say the word chair, because it's been primed in your mind as a word to remember
+EXAMPLESuppose you're shown a list of words that includes the word "chair"--so, words like table, pen, desk and chair.
+Later, when you're asked to provide a word from the list that starts with the letters "ch," then you're very likely to say the word "chair," because it's been primed in your mind as a word to remember.

-This process seems like it's relatively simple, but psychologists have found that this can have very strong real-world applications.
-Experiments conducted by psychologist John Bargh found that stereotype priming can have large effects on our behavior, without us even realizing it.
+This process seems relatively simple, but psychologists have found that this can have significant real-world applications.

-In one experiment, Bargh took people and gave them a test, where they were unconsciously exposed to words that had to do with the elderly.
-After the people we're done with the test they were then asked to deliver the test to a room at the very end of a hallway.
+In one experiment, Bargh gave a group of people a test, where they were unconsciously exposed to words that had to do with the elderly.
+After the people completed the test, they were then asked to deliver the test to a room at the very end of a hallway.

-The people that were exposed to those elderly words were found to move much more slowly as they walked down that hallway.
-Elderly words primed in them, and as a result, they acted in a more elderly way.
+The people that were exposed to those words related to the elderly were found to move much more slowly as they walked down that hallway.
+Those words were primed in them, and as a result, they acted in a more elderly way.

-Bargh and other psychologists have found that this applies to other things, as well.
-Personality characteristics, like rudeness, can be primed in someone and make them more rude.
+Bargh and other psychologists have found that this concept applies to other things as well.
+For instance, personality characteristics, like rudeness, can be primed in someone and cause them to be more rude.
 They found that this sort of stereotyping can also apply to our unconscious feelings of people of different races as well.

 Source: This work is adapted from Sophia author Erick Taggart.